OneWorldSchoolhouse/sheetcalc.js/Readme.md

 sheetCalc.js
 ================================================

-sheetCalc.js is a calculation library for javascript that allows you to leave all of your math calculations in excel.
+sheetCalc.js is a calculation library for JavaScript that allows you to leave all of your math calculations in excel.

+**Note: This repository is just the run time dependecies!**

 What & Why?
 ----------------------------------------
-Writing Math in javascript is not fun.
+Writing Math in JavaScript is not fun.
 It is much easier to write & test math expressions in excel.
 So we convert them.
-We use formula.js to convert all of the excel functions to javascript equivalents.
+We use formula.js to convert all of the excel functions to JavaScript equivalents.

-**This library doesn't have the excel to js conversions.
+**Note: This library doesn't have the Excel to JavaScript conversions.
 This just the run time libraries!!!**

 Installation
 ------------------------------
-Add the following to your html file
+Add the following to your HTML file

 `<script src="path/sheetCalc.standalone.js"></script>`